 - No need to soak the cashews—this recipe cooks them first, so they blend up creamy without extra prep.

-I love using this sauce in my Baked Vegan Mac and Cheese, poured over Potatoes with Broccoli + Cauliflower, or drizzled on a thick slice of Vegan Meatloaf.
+I use this sauce in my Baked Vegan Mac and Cheese, poured over Potatoes with Broccoli + Cauliflower, and drizzled on a thick slice of Vegan Meatloaf.
 So good—and all meal-prep friendly!

 This is one of those sauces you’ll start batch-prepping just to always have it on hand.
 Use it like you would any cheese sauce: